 More variables have combined with greater uncertainty and acceleration in the business environment.
 This means strong and effective revenue planning is now more important than ever.
-“As a CFO, adding recurring revenue to a business may seem like a slam dunk,” notes Tom Dibble, CEO of Aria Systems, in CFO.com.
+“As a CFO, adding recurring revenue to a business may seem like a slam dunk,” proclaimed Tom Dibble, CEO of Aria Systems, in a popular CFO.com article from a few years back.
 But “the CFO has to constantly measure to determine if the model the company is using works, or if it should recalibrate to master changing market conditions.”
 And it is the finance team—and the strength of its revenue planning process—that will be called upon to help guide that decision.

 Does the thought of revenue planning make you groan more often than grin?
 Consider these common pain points—and advice on how to ease the pain.